manueldg1/beit3-emotion-regression/README.md

 ---

-## Data & Fine-tuning
+## Data and Fine-Tuning

-- We perform **fine-tuning on ~10% of the dataset** (approximately 400k samples, stratified).
+We perform fine-tuning on multimodal datasets combining images and textual descriptions.

-- **Loss function selection** was empirically evaluated among:
+For selecting the most effective loss function for the final fine-tuning, we conducted a preliminary experiment on a stratified subset of ~10% of the dataset (approximately 400k samples).
+We evaluated the performance of five candidate losses:

 - Mean Squared Error (MSE)
 - Robust loss
 - Concordance Correlation Coefficient Loss (CCCL)
 - MSE + CCCL
 - Robust loss + CCCL

-This preliminary screening identifies the most effective objective for valence-arousal regression.
+This screening allowed us to empirically identify the most suitable objective for valence-arousal regression before training on the full dataset.

 ---